PunkWare/map-sql/README.md

 ;other valid requests

 ;diplay all keys
-(select from mydb where :account "my-account" order-by :name)
+(select from mydb where :account "my-account" order-by :name :code)

 ;no order-by defined, fuzzy comparison
 (select from mydb where :account "my-account")